-- The objective of this course is enabling the student to understand the basic empirical works. - To gain the knowledge of the residence and movement of groundwater, as well as a number of quantitative aspects. - To understand the hydrological paramaters. - To study about the ground water hydraulics. - To gain the methods of analysis for unconfined aquifer - To design the construction of wells
+• The objective of this course is enabling the student to understand the basic empirical knowledge of the residence and movement of groundwater, as well as a number of quantitative aspects.

 - 1. At the end of the course, the student should be able to evaluate the aquifer parameters and groundwater resources for different hydro-geological boundary conditions. - 2.
-Students are able to understand aquifer properties and its dynamics after the completion of the course. - 3.
-It imparts exposure towards well design and practical problems of ground water aquifers. - 4.
-They can able to design the construction of wells. - 5.
-To study about the ground water hydraulics. - 6.
-To gain the methods of analysis for unconfined aquifer
+Students are able to understand aquifer properties and its dynamics after the completion of the course.
+It imparts exposure towards well design and practical problems of ground water aquifers.